GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

     a. `GENESYSCLOUD_OAUTHCLIENT_ID_DEV`.
 This is the Genesys Cloud OAuth Client Id for your Genesys Cloud development environment.
 This will be used by the Archy and Python scripts being executed by the GitHub action.
     b. `GENESYSCLOUD_OAUTHCLIENT_SECRET_DEV`.
 This is the Genesys Cloud OAuth secret for your Genesys Cloud development environment.
 This will be used by the Archy and Python scripts being executed by the GitHub action.
     c. `GENESYSCLOUD_OAUTHCLIENT_ID_TEST`.
 This is the Genesys Cloud OAuth Client Id for your Genesys Cloud test environment.
 This will be used by the Archy and Python scripts being executed by the GitHub action.
     d. `GENESYSCLOUD_OAUTHCLIENT_SECRET_TEST`.
 This is the Genesys Cloud OAuth Client secret for your Genesys Cloud test environment.
 This will be used by the Archy and Python scripts being executed by the GitHub action.
     e. `TF_API_TOKEN`.
-This is the token generated in the [AWS Lambda function](#setting-up-a-terraform-cloud-user-token "Goes to the setting up a terraform cloud-user-token")
+This is the token generated in the [Terraform Cloud](#setting-up-a-terraform-cloud-user-token "Goes to the setting up a terraform cloud-user-token") UI and is used by Terraform to authenticate with Terraform cloud

 ### Deploy the Genesys Cloud objects
 To deploy both your Genesys Cloud configuration and your architect flows, you take one of two actions: